 9. Visit the Mỹ Sơn Ruins

 The ancient Mỹ Sơn Ruins are just west of Hoi An and about an hour drive from Da Nang.
-It’s easy to do as a day trip from either Hoi An or Da Nang.
+It’s easy to take a day trip to My Son from either Hoi An or Da Nang.
 Mỹ Sơn was the religious and political capital of the Champa Kingdom between the 4th and 13th centuries and the spiritual origins are of Indian Hinduism.

 The preserved archeological site is small but easy to walk around in a few hours.
 And the loop trail is fairly flat.
 But be sure you get to Mỹ Sơn early to avoid the crowds and the heat.
 Or bring an umbrella to shade you from the harsh midday sun.